 Rattler is the quarterly publication of Community Child Care and contains high-quality essays and articles about a wide range of social, economic, educational and political issues that affect the childcare industry, from both industry and human interest perspectives.
 The magazine publishes a range of opinions and offers a forum to stimulate professional development and discussion.

 The Managing Editor is Eddy Jokovich.
-The members of the editorial committee are Lisa Bryant, Marie Deverill, Leanne Gibbs, Camille Howard, Gerard Moon, Wendy Shepherd and Eddy Jokovich.
+The members of the editorial committee are Diane Lawson, Lisa Bryant, Nathalie Dupavillon, Marie Deverill, Camille Howard, Gerard Moon and Eddy Jokovich.

 How to receive your copy of Rattler

 There are two ways to receive your copy of Rattler: